gideonaleji/Financial-Analysis-for-Bryan-Store/README.md

 ## Repository Files

-This repository contains the powerBI file (.pbix) that I used for this project.
+This repository contains the powerBI file (.pbix) I created, the dashboard PDF, and a screenshot of the dashboard.

 ## License